 Donation appeals are not the only types of asks to weave into your documented social strategy.
 As a softer ask, you also want to encourage supporters to sign up for your newsletter.
 We’ll dive further into this in the following sections.

-As you try out a mix of these post types, make sure to track engagement to see which content supporters are responding to and adapt your monthly plan accordingly.
+As you try out a mix of these post types, make sure to track engagement and referral traffic to your site to see which content supporters are responding to and adapt your monthly plan accordingly.

 2. Hook Donors in With a Separate Compelling Story